About BiBB / BiBB in brief

 Dr. Stephan Dymling was born in 1955 and has since September 2013 been member of the Board of BiBBInstruments.
 Stephan Dymling has experience from several senior positions in medical technology companies for cancer treatment and other therapeutic areas, such as Siemens Life Support Systems (today part of Getinge), ProstaLund, SpectraCure, Medical Vision and Clinical Laserthermia System.
 Dr. Dymling has specialized in the development of medical equipment and also has a background as head of the biomedical department at Skåne University Hospital in Lund.

-Stephan Dymling owns, privately and via Allinug AB, 307 738 shares in BiBBInstruments AB, corresponding to approximately 1.2 % of votes and capital in the Company.
+Stephan Dymling owns 427,730 shares in BiBBInstruments AB (publ), corresponding to approximately 1.1% of the votes and capital in the Company.
+Stephan Dymling holds 100,000 warrants, series 2023/2028:B.

 Erik von Schenck